Why Is My Gaming PC So Loud?

 Need Help With a Loud Gaming PC in Regina?

-If your gaming computer is overheating, excessively loud, shutting down during games, or running unusually hot, bring it to RescueTECH in Regina for professional diagnostics and computer repair services.
+If your gaming computer is overheating, excessively loud, shutting down during games, or running unusually hot, bring it to RescueTECH for a professional cleaning.

 Walk-ins welcome at 2225 14th Avenue in Regina.